adithyaanilkumar/Pi-Hole/README.md

 ## How does Pi-Hole work?
 In technical terms, Pi hole is a DNS server which prevents the ads from being located.
 In order to understand how Pi Hole works, we first need to understand what a DNS server is.

 In simple words, a DNS server is is the phonebook of the Internet.
 It is a server which looks up the internet address registry to help locate a particular website or a page on the internet.
-For example, When you type domain names such as ‘google.com’ or ‘hackclub.com’ into web browsers, DNS is responsible for finding the correct [IP address](https://www.cloudflare.com/learning/dns/glossary/what-is-my-ip-address/) for those sites.
+For example, When you type domain names such as ‘google.com’ or ‘hackclub.com’ into web browsers, the DNS server is responsible for finding the correct [IP address](https://www.cloudflare.com/learning/dns/glossary/what-is-my-ip-address/) for those sites.